 Philippine culture is rich in folklore.
-One tale I enjoyed during my childhood was the legend of the guava fruit, which came with a moral lesson.
-A guava tree or fruit is called bayabas in Tagalog, which is the Filipino language.
+One tale I enjoyed during my childhood was the legend of the guava fruit, which comes with a moral lesson.
+A guava tree or fruit is called bayabas in Tagalog, which is the language of the Philippines.

 The story goes like this:

-A long time ago, there was a king who ruled a rich, prosperous island.
-He had all the things a king could ever ask for: the power, the wealth, and all the delicious foods.The king's name was King Barabas.
+A long time ago, there's a king who ruled a rich, prosperous island.
+He had all the things a king could ever ask for: the power, the wealth, and all the delicious foods one could only imagine.The king's name was King Barabas.

-The king was fat and rude, and his castle was starting to become filthy.
+King Barabas is a rude king and overweight, indulging himself to all the foods available, hesitant to share.
+And his castle is starting to become filthy.
 He would spend most of his time sitting and eating with his bare hands.
-As he ate, he dripped food on the floor and smiled mockingly at the people around him.
+As he eats, he drips food on the floor and smile mockingly at the people around him, specially his servants.

-People from the kingdom would approach with requests for his help, but he would always refuse.
+People in the kingdom would approach with requests for his help, but he would always refuse.
 As he neglected his kingdom, people started to complain and starve.

-After a time, a hunched old beggar woman showed up at the castle while the king was eating.
+After some time, an old hunched-back woman showed up at the castle begging for food while the king was eating.
 The old lady asked for food as she was starving.

 "Go away!
-I don't have anything to give to you.
+I don't have anything to give.
 Can't you see I'm eating?" said the king.